mailpoet/mailpoet/mailpoet/tests/performance/README.md

 ### Groups

 Groups are used to organize common logic in the test scripts and can help with the test result analysis.
-For example the `group` `"Proceed to checkout"` groups together multiple requests triggered by this action.
+For example the `group` `"Proceed through the newsletter creation flow until Send step"` groups together multiple requests triggered by this action.

 ### Checks